 I haven’t done any retail or hotel security.
 Other than that I’ve had a go at a bit of everything.

 One of the jobs I did that can’t be beat for variety was 18 months in a control room working for a large contract security firm based in central London.

 When I first joined the industry it was a bit like the old west, cowboys everywhere!
 Lots of talk about standards but little evidence of any!
 After 5 years in the Foreign Legion I was pretty BS proof so went with the flow.

 While working as a controller I did some out of hours’ penetration testing.
 That was an experience.
 Penetration testing nights and weekend days is fun!

 It’s a bit surreal walking into a building that your company is paid to protect through a propped open back door.
-Obviously shut the door on the way in, then look for our guard!
-A walk around the building, no sign of the guard.
+Obviously shut the door on the way in, then look for our officer!
+A walk around the building, no sign of the officer.
 I hear knocking on the door I’ve just locked.
-It’s our guard on his way back from lunch at his place around the corner.
+It’s our officer on his way back from lunch at his place around the corner.

 Why didn’t he take the keys with him?
 They were down the lift shaft, waiting for someone to retrieve them!